 Types of Multiplexing

 Multiplexing can be classified into two types Analog Multiplexing and Digital Multiplexing.
-The analog multiplexing is further classified into frequency division multiplexing (FDM) and wavelength division multiplexing (WDM).
+The analog multiplexing can be further extended to frequency division multiplexing (FDM) and wavelength division multiplexing (WDM).
 However, the digital multiplexing is classified to time division multiplexing (TDM).

 Analog multiplexing is specially designed for the analog signals.